Haghrah/PyIT2FLS/README.md

 ## Versions

 ### Features coming up in the next version
-- Supporting machine learning models based on fuzzy systems.
-    - T1TSK (Almost done!)
-    - T1Mamdani (Almost done!)
-    - IT2TSK (Almost done!)
-    - IT2Mamdani (Almost done!)
-- Enhancing the documentations and publishing it over readthedocs.
-(Almost done!)
-- Exception handling.
 - Supporting Generalized Type 2 Fuzzy Sets and Systems.

+### Some notes on version 0.8.0
+- Starting initial support of machine learning models based on fuzzy systems.
+Based on optimization for execution time or linguistic interpretability of the results, these models may have different computational efficiency.
+    - Type 1 TSK Model
+    - Type 1 Mamdani Model
+    - Interval Type 2 TSK Model
+    - Interval Type 2 Mamdani Model
+- Starting initial support of Takagi-Sugeno model, widely used in dynamic systems control.
+    - Type 1 Takagi-Sugeno System
+    - Interval Type 2 Takagi-Sugeno Model
+- Documentations have been enhanced and published over [readthedocs](https://pyit2fls.readthedocs.io/en/latest/).
+  More enhancement are on the way with more tutorials and examples.
-- Some functions were deprecated in SciPy!
-(Almost done!)
+- Some functions were deprecated in SciPy, NumPy, and Matplotlib.
+There is updates concerning this issue.
+- More exception handling have been done in the new version of the PyIT2FLS, but not completed, yet.

 ### Some notes on version 0.7.9
 - Some bugs (concerning EIASC algorithm) have been fixed in this version.